Building a modern resume

 - Title (below name); e.g: Back-end web developer

 - Email (at header; link it)

-- Professional experience (recent to oldest; separe roles, projects and technologies; sector is optional).
+- Professional experience (recent to oldest; separate roles, projects, and technologies; the sector is optional).
 Let me just give you a rough template:

-- Academic titles (recent to oldest; with institution, main subjects and period of time; grade is optional)
+- Academic titles (recent to oldest; with the institution, main subjects and period of time; the grade is optional)

 - Main training and certifications (title, institution, year, link to certificate if possible)

 - Summary of you (a single sentence or a bulleted list with main skills, sectors, techs, etc.)

 - Photo (small); it helps memorability, especially when the recruiter gets a lot of resumes